nosv1/SimHub/README.md

 6. Copy /DashTemplates/Formula[...].otf to /Program Files (x86)/SimHub/DashTemplates/
 7. Double-click each of the Formula[...].otf fonts, then click 'Install'
 8. Double-click 'F1 2019 Mo#9991.simhubdash', then click 'Install to Simhub Library'

-Open SimHub -> Dash Studio -> Manually Locate Dashboard
+9. Open SimHub -> Dash Studio -> Manually Locate Dashboard

+Tutorial following steps above: https://youtu.be/PaHO1wHwVAQ

 Notes:
 - When you first install and open SimHub, make sure you select the game.